tytydraco/yessleep/out/My_great_grandmother_kept_saying_she_was_gonna_Get_Me.md

 I’m gonna get you Dolores

- I will get you and it will be the last thing I do and then the get me day finally came,
+ I will get you and it will be the last thing I do and then the “get me” day finally came,

-the family reunion
+THE FAM REUNION

-Not only were all my uncles and aunts and cousins in the house, but we opened up the backyard, which usually they never did cuz it was just filled with Herbie-dog shit but everybody came in.
+Not only were all my uncles and aunts and cousins in the house, but we opened up the backyard, which usually they never did cuz it was just filled to the brim with Herbie-dog shit but it was largely ignored and everybody commingled with cheap beer, old canine shit and dreams of a slice of that gammy fortune.

 They came in in their American made vehicles toting busted down trailers.